 - Procedural safeguards: The bill will also ensure greater transparency in the redistricting process and add enhanced judicial remedies to ensure that discriminatory or gerrymandered maps can quickly be challenged in court and fixed.

 Modernizing Voter Registration

 The Freedom to Vote Act would modernize our voter registration system and solve the vast majority of registration problems that routinely keep millions of Americans from voting.

-- Automatic voter registration: Like the FTPA, the Freedom to Vote Act would make automatic voter registration (AVR), which 19 states and the District of Columbia have already adopted, the national standard.
+- Automatic voter registration: The bill would make automatic voter registration (AVR), which 19 states and the District of Columbia have already adopted, the national standard.
 Under AVR, eligible voters are automatically registered to vote when they provide information to a participating government agency, unless they opt out.
 The bill requires AVR to be offered at state DMVs and provides funding for that purpose and for expanding it to other agencies.
 It also establishes privacy and security protections, including protections for persons inadvertently registered.

 - Online voter registration: The Freedom to Vote Act requires states to allow voters to register to vote online, as 42 states and the District of Columbia already do.

-- Protections against unlawful voter purges: The bill provides safeguards to prevent unlawful purging of voter rolls, while allowing states to accurately maintain their voter registration lists.
-The bill prohibits states from purging voters without first verifying that the registrant is ineligible to vote using government-maintained records.
-It outlines certain factors that are not considered objective evidence of ineligibility, including the failure to vote in an election or the failure to respond to election mail.
+- Protections against unlawful voter purges: The bill provides safeguards to prevent unlawful, faulty, error-prone methods for purging voter rolls, while allowing states to accurately maintain their voter registration lists.
 Further, states would be required to notify within 48 hours any individual removed from the list of eligible voters of their removal, the reasons for their removal, and how they can contest the removal.

 Campaign Finance Reform